microsoft/FluidFramework/packages/dds/tree/src/feature-libraries/modular-schema/README.md

 These combined schema (made up of the field kinds) also need to support being used as view-schema, including strongly typed schema related APIs, so some code and types for that are included as well.

+Since this module provides functionality for implementing change-families, rebasers, schema languages etc, and thus is only used for implementing [`feature-libraries`](../README.md), it can live in `feature-libraries`.
+As this module matures and gets actually used, it likely should get moved out of `feature-libraries` and become canonical way to implement change-families.